The Promotion of Well-being through Sporting Activities

 Chapter 12: Sport Opportunities and Local Well-being: Is Sport a Local Amenity?

+12. Sport opportunities and local well-being: is sport a local amenity?
 Tim Pawlowski, Christoph Breuer and Jorge Leyva 1.
 INTRODUCTION For centuries, happiness has been a central theme of famous philosophers like Aristotle or Kant.
 However, recent important contributions have been developed by psychologists (for example, Nettle, 2005), sociologists (for example, Veenhoven, 1999), political scientists (for example, Lane, 2000) and economists (for example, Oswald, 1997).
 In the context of economics, happiness can be seen as a subjective approach to utility, and therefore it offers a wide range of possibilities to understand human behaviour.
 It is considered to be the ultimate goal in life and consequently appears to be a far better measure of individual welfare than income (Frey, 2008).
 A number of studies have explored the relationship between sport and self-reported, subjective well-being (SWB).1 With few exceptions, most of the research focused on the direct health benefits associated with physical activity and leisure.
 Empirical proof was found that physical activity in general, increases SWB.
 Since previous research could detect that the frequency and intensity with which a sport is practised depends on the allocation of sport facilities (Pawlowski et al., 2009; Wicker et al., 2009), a certain allocation of sport facilities itself might contribute to SWB.
-In order to make strategic political decisions, it is of great importance to know if the allocation of public sport facilities (decentralized versus centralized allocation), that is, the time people need to reach a public sports facility, has a direct impact on SWB.
-Therefore, this chapter primarily analyses the relationship between SWB and the...
+In order to make strategic political decisions, it is of great importance to know if the allocation of public sport facilities (decentralized versus centralized allocation), that is, the time people need to reach a public sports facility, has a direct impact on SWB....

 You are not authenticated to view the full text of this chapter or article.